Duder-onomy/focus-finder-demo/README.md

   debug : false, // Setting to true will replace the elements innerHTML with the computed distance (weighted azimuth + weighted distance), attributeWatchInterval : 100, // If your browser does not support mutation observers.
 This is how often it will check the known elements for attribute changes. useNativeMutationObserver : true // You can force the repo to use the non native mutation observer fallback.
-}
+  maxDistance: 500, // The max distance focus will travel, useful to avoid unwanted large jumps
+  ignoreClass: 'focus-ignore', // A class you can give to elements, focus finder will ignore them }
 ```